 - Variable Loan Amounts.
 As with the loan terms, the loan amounts are very flexible.
 You should be able to get the amount you need to cover your tax bill.

 - Hidden Fees.
 The terms and conditions of a loan can have a lot of hidden fees.
-Make sure to read the agreement in its entirety before accepting it, otherwise you could end up paying more than you budgeted for.
+Make sure to read the agreement in its entirety before accepting it, otherwise, you could end up paying more than you budgeted for.

 - Be Realistic.
 If you can’t afford the cost of a loan right now, do not take out a loan.
 Taking out debt that you can’t afford could result in a nasty cycle of debt.

-- Potentially High Interest Rates.
-High interest rates are always a possibility, especially when credit scores are involved.
+- Potentially High-Interest Rates.
+High-interest rates are always a possibility, especially when credit scores are involved.
 Be sure to compare multiple options to ensure you get the lowest interest rate possible.

-Finding the Right Tax Loan
+Tax Loan Alternatives

 Sometimes a tax loan is not an option due to inability to get approved, poor credit or simply because a loan is not the right option.
 Fortunately, there are other solutions to handling your tax debt as described below.